4D, $\mathcal{N}=1$ Matter Gravitino Genomics: Supersymmetry Genomics Review

-By the rules explained in section~\ref{s:AdinkraReview}, it can be seen that the 0-brane transformation laws for the CLS, Eq.~(\ref{e:D}) with $\brL_\rI$ matrices as in Eq.~(\ref{e:CLS}) and nodal field definitions~(\ref{e:CLSnodes}), are described by the adinkra in Fig.~\ref{f:CLSAdinkra}.
-The CLS has $\chi_0 =-1$ as can be seen through either Eq.~(\ref{e:chromo}) or through the fact that comparing Fig.~\ref{f:CLSAdinkra} with Fig.~\ref{f:ctAdinkra}, Fig~\ref{f:CLSAdinkra} is one cis-adinkra ($n_c = 1$) and two trans-adinkras ($n_t=2$), thus $\chi_0 = n_c - n_t = -1$.
+By the rules explained in Section~\ref{s:AdinkraReview}, it can be seen that the 0-brane transformation laws for the CLS, Equation~(\ref{e:D}) with $\brL_\rI$ matrices as in Equation~(\ref{e:CLS}) and nodal field definitions~(Equation \eqref{e:CLSnodes}), are described by the adinkra in Figure~\ref{f:CLSAdinkra}.
+The CLS has $\chi_0 =-1$ as can be seen through either Equation~(\ref{e:chromo}) or through the fact that comparing Figure~\ref{f:CLSAdinkra} with Figure~\ref{f:ctAdinkra}, Figure~\ref{f:CLSAdinkra} is one cis-adinkra ($n_c = 1$) and two trans-adinkras ($n_t=2$), thus $\chi_0 = n_c - n_t = -1$.